swfans/swars/README.md

    *SW CD image* (so that you get drive letter or path, ie. `e:`).
 2. Choose an installation folder, like `c:\Program Files\swars`.
-3. Use `util/install` script to both copy required files from CD and download additional data, and place it into your chosen installation folder.
+3. Use `util/install` script to both copy required files from CD and download additional data, and place them all into your chosen installation folder.
    If you have UNIX or GNU support on your Windows (ie. Linux Windows Subsystem, or MINGW, or MSYS2, or Cygwin), you can just run the script in `bash` - see [Installing on GNU or UNIX](installing-on-gnu-or-unix) for details.
    If you don't have that, you will have to analyze said script to figure out what should be copied where - detailed instructions are not part of the